LoicKonan/Java-Python/Assignments/P04/Question3/README.md

-## Question 03 - OOP program in python using class
+## Assignment Question 03 - OOP program in python using class

 ### Loic Konan